 The “Adult CPR/AED” class is for the general public.
 “CPR/AED for the Professional Rescuer” is for individuals who have a job‐related duty to respond to emergencies.

 GSUSA sets the requirements for CPR and First Aid trainings in the Safety Activity Checkpoints.
 In response to COVID-19, GSUSA has allowed council’s to approve select online-only CPR and First Aid providers to fulfill the first-aider requirements detailed in the Safety Activity Checkpoints.

 GSSEF will now accept online-only American Red Cross Adult, Child & Baby First Aid/CPR/AED certification.
 This course provides knowledge and skills for emergency life-saving techniques involving infants, children, and adults.
 This is the ONLY GSSEF approved online only course & vendor for instruction prior to passing Phase 3 of the COVID reopening process; no other online-only classes will be accepted.
 The cost is currently $35.
 Please visit www.redcross.org to register for this online-only class.

-Certification Cards need to be printed from American Red Cross website upon completion of course.
-Participant is responsible for printing certification cards as proof of completion of course for First Aider role as a GSSEF volunteer and providing the card to email@example.com.
+Certification Cards need to be printed from the American Red Cross website upon completion of the course.
+The participant is responsible for printing certification cards as proof of completion of the course for the First Aider role as a GSSEF volunteer and providing the card to email@example.com.

 In-person First Aid/CPR/AED for Adult & Child training Certifications are still accepted for the GSSEF First Aider role, at this time, in addition to the above online only option.